 In Support of Gender and Sexuality Research

-The LGBTQ Center is delighted to partner with the Office of the Provost to announce the Tagliabue Faculty Research Award for the academic year 2016-2017.
+The LGBTQ Center is pleased to partner with the Office of the Provost to offer the Tagliabue Research Award in support of LGBTQ, and sexuality/gender research for the academic year 2017-2018.

-We are excited to announce the second year of the faculty research award.
-We request proposals from faculty who are working on LGBTQ, and gender and sexuality related questions in any discipline to apply for this award.
+We are excited to announce the third year of the research award.
+We request proposals from faculty, graduate students, and postdocs who are working on LGBTQ, queer, and gender and sexuality related questions in any discipline to apply for this award.
 There is ONE award in the amount of $2,000 each academic year.
-Faculty receiving the award will be asked to work with the LGBTQ Center to present on the project at the end of the year; and also attend a spring ceremony along with others as part of the Tagliabue Initiative celebration.
+Those receiving the award will be asked to work with the LGBTQ Center to present on the project at the end of the year; and also attend a spring ceremony along with others as part of the Tagliabue Initiative celebration.

-AWARD COMMITTEE: A committee of faculty will meet to consider applications.
-Accordingly, faculty are required to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.
+Award Committee: A committee of faculty will meet to consider applications.
+Accordingly, all are asked to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.

 - A proposal of no more than 1,000 words, not including references cited, in a 12-point legible font, 1-inch margins all around, paginated and outlining in specific and succinct detail the purposes to which the award will be put, e.g., requests for funding a research assistant should indicate the kinds of tasks to be performed.
 The proposal also should describe briefly how the award will contribute to the applicant’s proposed research and how the completion of this work will contribute to the applicant’s development as a scholar.
 (2-page maximum);